unm-historiography/metahistory/essays/modern/early-soviet-union-historiography.md

   source-url="https://commons.wikimedia.org/wiki/File:Bundesarchiv_Bild_183-71043-0003,_Wladimir_Iljitsch_Lenin.jpg"
 %}

-A great deal of Soviet historiography has to do with the role of Marxism.
+A great deal of Soviet historiography has to do with the role of Marxism, specifically the Marxist-Leninist interpretation, throughout history.
 Many historians adopted Marxist ideologies and tried to fit their views into not only Soviet history, but Russian history as a whole.
-This essay seeks to explore several historians (including one would be historian), institutions, and how they attempted to justify their actions during the aforementioned conflicts and the power of resulting government.
+Soviet historians were tasked by the Communist Party to interpret history as favorable to the rise of the Communist Party and to silence history that could contradict the narrative.
+This essay seeks to explore several historians, including the would be historians, institutions, and how they attempted to justify their actions during the aforementioned conflicts and the power wielded by the resulting government.

 ## Marxists and non-Marxists
 The entirety of post revolution Soviet society was supposed to be built on Marxism but it was not a simple task to rid non-Marxists from educational institutions.
 The Soviet Marxists were guided by the principles of Marxism-Leninism which was an evolutionary process that was built on a series of socioeconomic formations including primitive communism, slave-holding society, feudalism, capitalism, and communism.
 Marxist historians preferred to not work with non-Marxists because they felt that the non-Marxists could still be a threat to the Communist Party through their interpretations of history.
 The Communist Party allowed the non-Marxists to continue their work, but it heavily monitored.
 Several competing institutions of both ideologies were created to formulate Soviet history, with Marxist leadership.